 Levi's iconic Trucker jacket made with wool specially for the brand's Commuter line was a perfect piece for the trip.
 Samuelson styled it with Levi's Commuter high-rise skinny jeans that have stretch and water-repellence capabilities.
 Her top was the label's One Pocket button-down, which thermoregulates itself and proves to be the best shirt to wear in LA's fluctuating hourly temperature.

-See more of what Samuelson loves to wear from Levi’s Commuter and take a detailed look at her favorite LA bike route below.
+See more of what Samuelson loves to wear from Levi's Commuter.